U.S. airlines to dash for cash grants, not loans, even with potential government stake

 "However, if demand trends don't improve during the second half of 2020, we would not be surprised if some of the carriers began to express an interest in the loan program," Deutsche Bank analyst Michael Linenburg said in a note.
 If they do, companies would have to restrict executive compensation and suspend dividend payments until 12 months after loan re-payment.

 With the grants, limits on executive compensation would expire on March 24, 2022, and dividends and share buybacks can resume on Sept.
 30, 2021.
-In its memo, American noted that there was still uncertainty around the exact conditions of the loans and grants, but said it was "optimistic that the terms will not be onerous."
+Between loans and grants, American would be eligible for $12 billion, Parker said on Thursday.
+Despite uncertainty over exact funding conditions, he said he was "optimistic that the terms will not be onerous."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)